Selleo/react_app_standard_setup/README.md

 ## Notable packages used

 - [react-query](https://react-query.tanstack.com/) and [axios](https://axios-http.com/) used for managing backend requests and cache
+- [reselect](https://github.com/reduxjs/reselect) used to optimize selectors used for getting partial/calculated data from RQ cashe
 - [react-router-dom](https://reactrouter.com/docs/en/v6) provides routing for our SPA
 - [classnames](https://www.npmjs.com/package/classnames) provides nice syntax for assigning classes conditionally
 - [eslint](https://www.npmjs.com/package/eslint) tool used for checking for code style & patterns with ability to automatically fix some of them